isomerpages/nyp-sirs/_success-and-blog/2-success-stories.md

 <li>Fullhouse’s sales revenue made a quantum leap from 9 million in 8 months to 7 million in 3 months.
 Read the full story <a href="/success-and-blog/success-stories/fullhouse-home-furnishings">here</a>.</li>

-<li>An e-commerce business owner’s journey to become one of the top sellers on Lazada.
+<li>Greenenlight: An e-Commerce business owner’s journey to become one of the top sellers on Lazada.
 Read the full story <a href="/success-and-blog/success-stories/greenenlight">here</a>.</li>

 <li>Mighty Velo gained deeper understanding on online business model and business patterns.
 Read the full story <a href="/success-and-blog/success-stories/mighty-velo">here</a>.</li>